Deploying Alpen smart contracts

 1. Withdraw from the mixer.

 For the withdrawal to be anonymous, you should first reconfigure your .env file to use the private key of a different address than the address you used for the deposit step.
-The deposit address should never have interacted with this withdrawal address. cast send <CONTRACT_ADDRESS from step 7 of the previous section> "withdraw(address,bytes32,bytes32)" <RECIPIENT ADDRESS> <COMMITMENT from step 1> <NULLIFIER from step 2> --rpc-url $RPC_URL --private-key $PRIVATE_KEY
+The deposit address should never have interacted with this withdrawal address. cast send <CONTRACT_ADDRESS from step 7 of the previous section> "withdraw(address,bytes32,bytes32)" <RECIPIENT ADDRESS> <COMMITMENT from step 1> <NULLIFIER from step 2> --rpc-url $ETH_RPC_URL --private-key $PRIVATE_KEY

 The recipient address should now have received the withdrawn amount.